A digital device is a piece of physical equipment that uses digital data, such as by sending, receiving, storing or processing it.

 Digital media players allow us to stream digital media, such as films, tv, music and images from over a network.
 You may be familiar with devices like Apple TV & Roku.
 Portable media players are similar, except instead of streaming, we download the media to the device and play it off the devices hard disk.

-MP3 players are used to access & listen to 1000s to music on a small portable device.
+MP3 players are used to access & listen to 1000s of music tracks on a small portable device.
 It is now common to have MP4 players which can also play video too.
 We might also use them to listen to podcasts or other forms of auditory media.

 Video game consoles allow you to play video games.
 We can even use the internet to play games with and against other players from all around the world.